Fire-Wise Landscaping on a Budget

 Many areas offer free or low-cost chipping:

-Santa Cruz County Fire Safe Council coordinates chipping days
+Santa Cruz County Fire Safe Council coordinates neighborhood chipping days throughout the county.
+Check their website for schedules.

 Many tree services give away chips for free:

-Use for Zone 1 (5-30 feet) and beyond.
-Never use wood chips or organic mulch in Zone 0 (0-5 feet from your home).
+Important: Use wood chips for Zone 1 (5 to 30 feet) and beyond only.
+Never use wood chips or organic mulch in Zone 0 (0 to 5 feet from your home).

 Many fire departments offer free defensible space consultations:

 You don't have to do everything at once.
 Here's a realistic phased approach.
-Note that you can mix and match from different cost categories based on your priorities and budget.
+Mix and match from different cost categories based on your priorities and budget.

 Focus on maintenance and clearing: